-If you’re hoping to become a homeowner in NYC, then chances are you’ll need a mortgage.
-However, getting one on good terms requires a high credit score, as well as a sizeable down payment, two things many people have a hard time getting.
-One way around this that’s starting to become more widely available in the rent-to-own program.
+If you’re hoping to become a homeowner in NYC, you’ll need a mortgage.
+However, getting one on good terms requires a high credit score and a sizeable down payment, two things many people have a hard time grasping.
+One way around this that’s starting to become more widely available is the rent-to-own program.
 This is where you rent a home for a certain amount of time with the option to buy before the lease expires.
 Currently, there aren’t many rental buildings in NYC that offer this program.
 However, that may change in the year ahead.

-There’s a lot to unpack here on how this program works as they are rather complicated.
+There’s a lot to unpack here on how this program works as they are somewhat complicated.
 Some pros and cons need to be considered before deciding if this program is right for you.
-The following article will give you a rundown on those to help you decide what’s best for your future.
+The following article will give you a rundown on those to help you determine what’s best for your future.

 What Does Rent To Own Mean?What Does Rent To Own Mean?

-Each building that runs this program will have its own unique approach, with no two ever being the same.
-Basically, it works by allowing a portion of a tenant’s monthly rent to go towards the unit’s purchase price.
+Each building that runs this program will have its unique approach, with no two ever being the same.
+It works by allowing a portion of a tenant’s monthly rent to go towards the unit’s purchase price.
 Depending on the terms of the agreement, the tenant will then have either the option or obligation to purchase the unit at the end of their lease.
 The rental period will also depend on the contract terms, but the average is about 1-3 years.

-It’s meant as a way to give renters who love the building a chance to buy.
-They can take occupancy right away and, once they’re ready, make the purchase.
+It’s meant to give renters who love the building a chance to buy.
+They can take occupancy right away and purchase once they’re ready.
 Before the pandemic, rent-to-own was very rare in NYC.
 But since then, developers have started looking for new ways to get buyers to sign on the dotted line.
-The current glut in luxury condos has also spur developers to find more creative ways to move inventory.
+The current glut in luxury condos has also spurred developers to find more creative ways to move inventory.

-Rent-to-own programs come in two types, lease option and lease-purchase contracts.
+Rent-to-own programs come in two types, lease options, and lease-purchase contracts.